crloscstillo/laravel-mailblade/README.md

 }
 ```

-Of for the text version
+Or for the text version

 ```php
 Route::get('preview', function()